 |Although gift card rewards can be delivered via email, participants must|

-right down the code or print the certificate.
+write down the code or print the certificate.

 |Visa® Incentive Cards|